DBCDK/content-first/src/readme.md

 # Development

-To setup the system locally:
+To setup the system locally, in the root directory:

     $ touch current.env     // Use default configuration.
     $ npm install           // Install dependencies.